 The issue of what instructors need to know about technology for effective teaching has been the center of intense debate for many years (e.g., Handler and Strudler, 1997, National Council for Accreditation of Teacher Education, 1997).

-At the Educational Media Center, we use the TPACK Framework (Mishra, Koelher 2008) believing at the heart of good teaching with technology there are three core components: Content, Pedagogy & Technology.
+The EMC has adopted the TPACK Framework (Koehler, Mishra 2009) believing at the heart of good teaching with technology there are three core components: Content, Pedagogy & Technology.
 Equally important are the relationships between these three components.
 Great teachers consciously and unconsciously simultaneously integrate technology, pedagogy and content every time they teach.

-Content Knowledge (CK) is knowledge about the actual subject matter.
+Content knowledge about the actual subject matter.
 Content varies greatly by subject matter and the instructor is the subject matter expert.

-Technology Knowledge (TK) is knowledge about standard technologies such as books and chalk and blackboard, as well as more advanced technologies such as the Internet and digital video.
+Technical Knowledge is knowledge about standard technologies such as books and chalk and blackboard, as well as more advanced technologies such as the Internet and digital video.
 This involves skills to operate particular technologies.
 The EMC can help you learn these skills.

 Pedagogical Content Knowledge (PCK)*

 Pedagogical Content Knowledge considers the relationship between content and pedagogy, the key question is how disciplines differ from each other and whether disciplines can or should be taught through the same instructional strategies.
 If disciplines are the same, then mathematics can be taught using the same instructional strategies that we use to teach architecture or music.
 On the other hand, differences between the disciplines would suggest the need to teach them differently.
 The EMC advocates PCK in which instructors interpret subject matter, find multiple ways to represent it, and adapt instructional materials to alternative conceptions and students’ prior knowledge.